 Step 3; Prioritize the next several actions you need to take.
 There are many different actions you could take next.
 What would be the most effective?
 What is easy enough to change that you should just get it done first?
 Some things take a long time to bear fruit.
 Should you get the ball rolling even if there will not be an immediate improvement?

-I know it sounds like that is a lot of empty advice without any real help, but before step 3 you were not ready for any real help.
+I know it sounds like that is a lot of empty advice without any real help for your money problems, but before step 3 you were not ready for any real help.

 Step 4, call in the BIG GUNS You already know somebody who would be good at straightening out this mess.
 It just probably isn’t you.
 But look at where you are now, you have identified the goal and the problem.
 You have the information to come up with the solution.
 You understand that this needs to CHANGE.
 Who are you gonna talk to?